 A multi-billion dollar construction program began in 2000 to meet future passenger demand.
-Major projects include two new parking garages, a fourth runway, a new concourse, a new Air Traffic Control tower, pedestrian walkways and an airport train system.
-This project is called the Dulles Development program, or D2.
+Major projects included two new parking garages, a fourth runway, a new concourse, a new Air Traffic Control tower, pedestrian walkways and an airport train system.
+This project was called the Dulles Development program, or D2.
 More information can be found at the D2 program website.

 View our 2012 Regional Economic Impact study